CharlesCarley/Raytracer/Samples/Viewer/Readme.md

 | Num-pad 7-Key             | Orients the camera looking toward the -z axis                   |

-### Render mode flags
+## Render Flags

-are a bit mask that can be used to control how the scene is rendered.
+The render flags can be used to control how the scene is rendered.

 | Flag | Description                    |
 |:-----|:-------------------------------|